paulcalvano/paulcalvano.github.io/_posts/2024-08-03-third-parties-and-certificate-revocations.markdown

 ---

-On Monday June 29th, DigiCert [announced](https://www.digicert.com/support/certificate-revocation-incident) the need to revoke a large number of certificates due to a mistake in domain validation.
-The CA/B Forum [requirements](https://cabforum.org/working-groups/server/baseline-requirements/documents/) to revoke certificates within 24 hours are pretty strict, and suffice to say Monday night and Tuesday were pretty busy days for a lot of folks.
+On Monday July 29th, DigiCert [announced](https://www.digicert.com/support/certificate-revocation-incident) the need to revoke a large number of certificates due to a bug in domain validation.
+The CA/B Forum's [strict requirements](https://cabforum.org/working-groups/server/baseline-requirements/documents/) to revoke these certificates within 24 hours resulted in a pretty busy Monday and Tuesday for a lot of folks.
+For some others, the deadline was moved to Aug 3rd due to exceptional circumstances.
 What remained a mystery was how many sites and third parties would be affected, how many would be prepared in time and what the impact of a mass revocation might look like across the web.
 In this blog post we’ll use the [HTTP Archive](https://httparchive.org/) to explore the impact.

 **Which hostnames were affected?**

 In a [bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1910322) post, DigiCert shared a list of 86k serial numbers for certificates that were affected and needed to be revoked.
 The list didn’t include hostnames, so it wasn’t easy to see which domains would be affected from the files alone.
-The [HTTP Archive](https://httparchive.org/) contains details for every certificate it encounters, so I was able write a query to correlate the list of serial numbers with certificate used across 16 million websites.  <i>If you are interested in the queries used to do this analysis, you'll find them at the end of this post.</i>
+The [HTTP Archive](https://httparchive.org/) contains details for every certificate it encounters, so I was able write some queries to correlate the list of serial numbers with certificate used across 16 million websites. <i>If you are interested in the queries used to do this analysis, you'll find them at the end of this post.</i>

 I found 13,823 of the certificate serial numbers on publicly available web pages from last month's HTTP Archive crawl.
 Many of these were first party resources, but a few hundred belonged to popular third parties.
-Overall I found that 1,241,943 websites would have been affected by this revocation in some way, meaning they either made a first or third party request for a resource that used at least one of the affected certificates!
+Overall I found that 1,241,943 websites would have been impacted by this revocation in some way, meaning they either made a first or third party request for a resource that used at least one of the affected certificates!

-The original deadline for the certificate revocations came and passed, but DigiCert was granted an extension due to extenuating circumstances.
-Given the amount of websites serving content on the affected certificates, that 24 hour notice and subsequent extension likely saved the web from a significant amount of disruption!

 Here’s a list of some of the more popular domains that were affected.
 The list contains an apex domain, the number of sites requesting resources from it, and the number of subdomains domains that contained certificates needing to be revoked.

 <table>
   <tr>